-A very clear and fascinating text by Paulo de Jesus about the connections between enaction and biosemiotics.
+A very clear text by Paulo de Jesus about the connections between enaction and biosemiotics.
 I am still wondering if the notion of sign is the best atom of understanding to elucidate the relationship between nature and culture.
 For example, a sign is isolated, while a discourse is an articulated network of signs.

 This is the abstract of the paper: